 On the other hand, sounds of insect chewing trigger the release of defense related chemicals.

 The authors also found that sound treatment altered the level of growth hormones, and therefore, sound could be used to enhance plant growth, while also increasing plant resistance against external stress.
 The article gave examples of plant growth that was improved by sound treatment in crops such as rice, wheat, tomato, lettuce and spinach.

-They also discovered that If the proper frequency and decibels are established according to crop species, a sound wave treatment could help delay fruit ripening.
-This would make fruit last longer and seems a better option to genetic modification or chemical preservatives.
+They also discovered that if the proper frequency and decibels are picked according to crop species, a sound wave treatment could help delay fruit ripening.
+This would make fruit last longer and seems a better alternative to genetic modification or chemical preservatives.